ThomasBeauduin/FigTools/README.md

 Note: the toolbox was created and tested for typical eletrical and mechanical engineering graphics; some research fields may have very different publication figure requirements.

+# To Do list

+[] bodefig: generate level code for nice bode plots
+[] flex legend: more options to legend styles
+[] align subplot axis
+[] seperate default propoerties
+[] include pzmap from ohnishi